N929Q/c310-family/README.md

 # 512 Colorado's Fork of the Cessna 310 Family
 Let's take the 310 to the level of the 172p!

-## Currently Working
+## Currently Working:
-Paintable Exterior with a decent paintjob
+* Paintable Exterior with a decent paintjob
-Paintkit Materials
+* Paintkit Materials

+## Known Issues / Things I've Broken:
+* Prop Feather animation broken- I duplicated the axises in Blender but have since learned it's not so simple...

-## To Implement
+## To Implement:
+* Multiple Panel Options
-KNS-80
+* KNS-80

-NAV/COMM radios
+* NAV/COMM radios

-King KFC-200 w/ Autopilot
+* King KFC-200 w/ Autopilot

-FG1000 w/ Autopilot
+* FG1000 w/ Autopilot
+* T310P Variant
+* I'm just getting started

 # Cessna 310 family